 - Order swag and branded items to distribute on the day of your go-live.

-Include key communication milestones in your marketing strategy.
+It’s helpful to have a communication and events calendar with key milestones.
 For example, make sure that the entire company gets an official communication on the day of the launch, as a Chatter post or email from your executive sponsor, VP of Sales, or CEO.